markuz-brasil/wsk-react-di/README.md

 $ npm install
 ```

 That's it!
-You should now have everything needed to use the Gulp tools in wsk-react-di.
+You should now have everything needed to begin hacking on wsk-react-di.

 ### Gulp Commands